 “The restructure is very much in response to the ever-shifting landscape of the independent film business and how we have forged some new strategic initiatives in order to address that,” Protagonist CEO Dave Bishop tells Variety.
 “So that we can very much be the best partner to the filmmakers that we work with.”

 In light of the structural changes, Protagonist has announced a host of promotions and new hires.
-While Bishop, who has been CEO since 2017, remains in the role, head of sales George Hamilton has been upped to chief commercial officer, commercial director James Pugh becomes chief operating officer and Anne-Lise Fernandez moves from director of operations to head of operations and post-production, in anticipation of the expanding role the company will take in post-production.
-(Head of acquisitions Luane Gauer is staying in her role.)
+Bishop, who has been CEO since 2017, remains in the role, with head of acquisitions, Luane Gauer, who joined in 2020, reporting directly into him.
+Head of sales George Hamilton has been upped to chief commercial officer, commercial director James Pugh becomes chief operating officer and Anne-Lise Fernandez moves from director of operations to head of operations and post-production, in anticipation of the expanding role the company will take in post-production.

 “The restructure is about redefining what we have done previously, but making it clearer, more concise, and having the right people in the right places to be able to enact that and be the best partner,” says Bishop.
 “So when a filmmaking team comes to us and they want to get their film going, regardless of what stage it’s at, we can sit down with the appropriate people and figure that out, and help them move forwards.”